Quill feather

 You’ll reach a targeted, engaged, and trusting audience within seconds.

-Depending on contracts, you may have limited control over the messaging or content that the influencer shares.
+Depending on contracts, you may have limited control over messaging and content that the influencer shares.

 A great interactive web experience or social media campaign can grab people’s attention and propel your brand forward.

-You control the messaging and can reach many people if your campaign goes viral.
-You’ll also hear directly from customers in the comments.
+You control the messaging and can reach many people if your campaign goes viral or you up your marketing budget.
+Plus, you’ll also hear directly from customers in the comments.

-We see so many social posts and ads that it can be tough to cut through the noise, especially as a smaller brand or business.
+We see so many social posts and advertisements that it can be tough to cut through the noise, especially as a smaller brand or business.
 Sometimes first-hand experience with a product — with limited or no risk — is all it takes to build a positive connection with a customer.
+After all, it’s hard not to feel love for a brand after you’ve tried a great product with no cost or obligation.

-You minimize customer hesitations and build relationships with minimal impact on your bottom line.
+You minimize customer hesitations around cost and build relationships with minimal impact on your bottom line.

 It can be challenging to track the success of product sampling campaigns.
-Also, not all products/services are a good fit for “sampling.”
+Also, not all products/services are a good fit for samples.

 If you’re ready to activate your brand, don’t go in blind.
 Start by creating a strategy that will increase your chances of success.

-Before you start planning your brand activation campaign, it's essential to identify your target audience.
-By understanding your audience, you can tailor your tactics and messaging to resonate with them and create a more meaningful connection.
+Before you start planning your brand activation campaign, it's essential to identify your target market.
+By understanding your customers, you can tailor your tactics and messaging to resonate with them and create a more meaningful connection.

 To define your target audience, use a variety of data sources.